 You can also print them as a mini-brochure and can add it to your calm down box.
-Whenever your children are struggling to express their feelings, they can browse through the book and identify the emotion they are experiencing.
+Whenever your children struggle to express their feelings, they can browse through the book and identify the emotion they are experiencing.

 - Emotions Board

 You can create an Emotions Board that helps your children express their emotions and why they are experiencing them.

 Use cardstock or laminated paper to create a board, and place a horizontal adhesive Velcro strip (see illustration below).